About Monitoring and Evaluation

 Useful links, resources and background materials

 Comprehensive introduction to monitoring and evaluation, including creating monitoring and evaluation frameworks, conducting monitoring and evaluation, and using monitoring and evaluation information.
 UNDP encourages nations to develop strong and coherent monitoring and evaluation frameworks that promote learning and performance measurement.

 The Independent Evaluation Group is an independent unit within the World Bank.
 It aims to provide an objective basis for assessing development programs, and to provide accountability in the achievement of objectives.
 This website contains extensive information on conducting evaluations, and developing evaluation systems.
 The three reports below are particularly useful:

-Monitoring and Evaluation, Tools Methods and Approaches (report)
+- Monitoring and Evaluation: Some Tools Methods and Approaches (report)

 Background to monitoring and evaluation methodologies, and an outline of how they are used by the Global Environment Facility to monitor policies and procedures.